AVSystem/scala-commons/docs/TypedMongo.md

 entity class and use `AutoIdMongoEntity` as its base.

 This way we can perform insert and replace operations without specifying `_id` so that MongoDB generates it automatically.

-However, this ID can still be used in [filters](#mongodocumentfilter) and [projections](#mongoprojection) and therefore we are required to declare its type explicitly.
-Since MongoDB always generates values of `org.bson.types.ObjectId`, the ID type must be either raw `ObjectId` or a _transparent wrapper_ over `ObjectId`.
+However, note that even though no ID is declared in the entity class, the server-generated ID can still be used in [filters](#mongodocumentfilter) and [projections](#mongoprojection).
+For this reason we need to state the ID type.
+Since MongoDB always generates values of `org.bson.types.ObjectId`, the ID type must be either the raw `ObjectId` or a _transparent wrapper_ over `ObjectId`.

 ```scala
 case class UserId(id: ObjectId) extends AnyVal